philyyc/General-ML/README.md

 # General-ML
-A repository dedicated for learning and practicing machine learning.
+A repository dedicated for learning and practicing machine learning through small projects and testings.